mingster/riben.life/web/doc/DEPLOYMENT-postgres.md

     hostssl    all     all     64.186.50.230/32       scram-sha-256
     ```

-    This setting allows PostgreSQL to accept connections from the specifed IP address.
+    This setting allows PostgreSQL to accept connections from the specified IP address.

 1. Restart PostgreSQL Service